 Rathtrevor Beach

-R – Provincial Parks
+R – Provincial Parks on Vancouver Island

-Rathtrevor PP: This top-rated 347-hectare park in Parksville is a family-favourite camping destination.
+Rathtrevor PP. This top-rated 347-hectare park in Parksville is a family-favourite camping destination.
 The wide sandy beach offers warm ocean swimming in shallow water.

 Boat Access Only Parks